jump-dev/JuMP.jl/doc/installation.rst

 Getting Julia
 ^^^^^^^^^^^^^

 At the time of writing this documentation the latest release of Julia is version ``0.2``, which is the version required by JuMP.
-You can easily build from source on OSX and Linux, but the binaries will work well for most people.
+You can easily build from source on OS X and Linux, but the binaries will work well for most people.

 Download links and more detailed instructions are available on the `Julia website <http://julialang.org>`_.